palnabarun/borno/README.md

 # borno

-> "borno" means a letter in Bengali
+> "borno" means a letter of the alphabet in Bengali

 `borno` is yet another tiny static site generator.
 I wrote this small tool to build my talk listing.